 • In the event of an emergency

-And it goes without saying that the entry times must be within working business hours, or unless otherwise agreed.
+And it goes without saying that the landlord entry times must be within working business hours, or unless otherwise agreed between the landlord and tenant.

 5. Landlord Harassment

-If an action is serious enough to be considered harassment, a renter may obtain a legal right to break their lease under the landlord-tenant law.
-Landlord harassment occurs when a landlord uses aggressive methods to intimidate their tenant to leave.
-Forceful eviction is illegal.
+If an action is serious enough to be considered harassment, a renter may obtain a legal right to break their lease obligations under the landlord-tenant law.
+Landlord harassment occurs when a landlord uses aggressive methods to intimidate their tenant to leave before their tenancy ends.
+Forceful eviction is illegal even when a tenant breaks a lease.

 Examples of actions that would constitute landlord harassment include:

-• Refusing a rent payment from your tenant
+• Refusing a payment from your tenant when they are paying rent

 • Exaggerating claims of lease violations in order to evict a tenant